Learn To Bead and Make Jewelry

 An assortment of wires, in different gauges, materials and finishes, and in round, square and half-round.
 We suggest using half-hard wire for most sizes.
 As the sizes get 14 gauge and above, the dead soft is easier to use.

-An assortment of glass, metal, gemstone, pearl beads in various sizes and shapes.
+An assortment of glass, metal, gemstone, pearl beads and cabochons in various sizes and shapes.

 As assortment of clasps that you like to work with, in several finishes.